learnwithparam/monkey-kata/api/demos/medical_office_triage/README.md

     2. Decorate them with `@function_tool`.
     3. These functions should *only* print a log message for now (e.g., `"Transfer to billing initiated"`).
     4. Update the `triage_prompt.yaml` to explicitly tell the LLM it *has* these tools and *when* to use them.
-  * **🧪 Experiment:** Talk to the `TriageAgent`.
+  * **Experiment:** Talk to the `TriageAgent`.
 Say "I need to schedule an appointment" or "I have a question about my bill."
 Watch your server logs.
 The LLM should call the correct function, and the agent should announce the (not-yet-functional) transfer.
-  * **🎓 Key Concepts:** Function Tools, Tool Calling, LLM as a Router, Agent Decision Making.
+  * **Key Concepts:** Function Tools, Tool Calling, LLM as a Router, Agent Decision Making.

 -----